i-ky/effluence/README.md

 `text`    | *Text*
 `log`     | *Log*

-If no attribute value is provided for a specific data type, module will use the respective global attribute value (if provided).
+If there is section for a specific data type, module will use global attributes (if provided).
-If the configuration of a particular data type lacks any one of mandatory attributes and there is no global value for that attribute, then the callback for that data type is not provided to Zabbix server and the data of this type are not being exported.
+If the configuration of a particular data type lacks any one of mandatory attributes, then the callback for that data type is not provided to Zabbix server and the data of this type are not being exported.